giovaspat/RepositoryJS-Features/exercise/README.md

 # JSON methods

-Convert the `developer` object into json.
+Create the `fromJson` method that takes in a json as parameter and returns an object of type `Person`.